 Finding Christmas books for teens that are worth reading can be quite a challenge.
-At this point, books often include too much foul language or inappropriate content, so I am not quite ready to hand to my teenager.
+At this point, books often include too much foul language or inappropriate content, so I am not quite ready to hand them to my teenager.

 But out there in the world of young adult literature, there are also fantastic gems for the holiday season and this list includes my top three recommendations.